backdrop-contrib/i18n/i18n_translation/README.txt

 README.txt
 ==========
-Drupal module: Translation set API
+Backdrop module: Translation set API
 ==================================

 This is a generic API to handle translation sets.
 It is being used for now